Aitslab/EasyNER/README.md

 ```

-6. Provide input file: list of PubMed IDs, CORD19 metadata.csv file, or file with free text.
+6. Choose the input file: list of PubMed IDs, CORD19 metadata.csv file, or file with plain text.
+If you want to download and process the entire PubMed article collection follow the instructions below.

-7. Add the correct paths to your input file in the [config file](config.json) and choose the modules you want to run in the “ignore” section in the beginning of the file.
+7. Add the correct paths to your input file in the [config file](config.json).

+8. choose the modules you want to run in the “ignore” section in the beginning of the file and save the desired settings for these modules in the config file.

-8. Run the pipeline with the following command:
+10. Run the pipeline with the following command:

 ```python
 python main.py
 ```

-9. The output will consist of a ranked list [(example)](results/sample_output/analysis_mtorandtsc1_chemical/mtorandtsc1_result_chemical.tsv) and a graph [(example)](results/sample_output/analysis_mtorandtsc1_chemical/mtorandtsc1_chemical_top_50.png) and files with the annotated text.
+The output will consist of a ranked list [(example)](results/sample_output/analysis_mtorandtsc1_chemical/mtorandtsc1_result_chemical.tsv), a graph of the most frequent entities [(example)](results/sample_output/analysis_mtorandtsc1_chemical/mtorandtsc1_chemical_top_50.png) and files with the annotated text.

-A reproducable capsule is available on Code Ocean: https://doi.org/10.24433/CO.6908880.v1
+A reproducable capsule for EasyNER is available on Code Ocean: https://doi.org/10.24433/CO.6908880.v1

 ___